Heather Blitz

 Heather Blitz (born December 25, 1968) is an American dressage rider.
-Blitz won team gold and individual silver in the 2011 Pan American Games, and was a part of the U.S. Olympic team for the 2012 London Olympic Games.
-Blitz teaches Annie Peavy, who has been named to the U.S. Paralympic Team and will compete in the 2016 Paralympic Games.
+Blitz won team gold and individual silver in the 2011 Pan American Games, and was an alternate for the U.S. Olympic team for the 2012 London Olympic Games.
+Blitz taught Annie Peavy, who competed in the 2016 Paralympic Games.

 Career

 Blitz began competing in dressage in 1994.

 She rode in Grand Prix competitions in Florida on the Danish horse Rambo, then moved to Denmark for several years.
 While living in Denmark, she competed across Europe on another Danish Warmblood, Otto.

 She won team gold and individual silver in 2011 at the Pan American Games.

 Blitz has periodically taken lessons from six-time Olympic rider Robert Dover.